grantwill74/notes-on-algorithm-design/slides/module_10/module_10.md

 Treat this as a graph modelling problem and answer the following questions:
 - How do we encode a state in this space?
 - How are the neighbors derived.
 Show all the neighbor derivations for this one.
-- Suppose we use "laps of fuel remaining" as a heuristic.
+- Suppose we use "laps of fuel remaining assuming we drive aggressively" as a heuristic.
 Is that consistent?
 - Prove it one way or the other.

-(Here's a hint that wouldn't be on the actual quiz: you can prove inconsistency by showing inadmissability.
-Can we show how laps of fuel left might overestimate the fuel it takes to win?)

 ---